Exawind/amr-wind-frontend/docs/customizing.md

 ```

 Note that there's now a `submitscript_project` and a
-`submitscript_ncpu` keywords that have been added.
+`submitscript_ncpu` keyword that have been added.
 These can be added
 to the form by having this yaml file included in the `local`
 subdirectory.